viz1981/Simple-Demo-new/README.md

-# Simple-Demo-new
+#Simple Exmaple repo

-This is for trtaining
+This is just an example